Tristannn1337/Ivory/README.md

     -   May only occur before `maturity - grace_period - 14_days` and pass before `maturity - grace_period`.
     -   Require buyout of no-votes and absent votes by either operator or by yes-votes, with favor given to yes-votes.
     -   Renewal fails if voting ends without enough ether to cover buyout no-votes and absent votes.
+-   Should bond tokens represent incements of 0.5 ether so that the maximum number of individual balances is <64?
+    -   Not sure if necessary to put limits on maximum contract execution time

 ### Web dApp
--   **Dashboard**
-    -   ETH Balance
+-   **ETH Wallet**
     -   Deposit
     -   Withdraw
-    -   Active Validator Contracts *(maybe only visible to people who have identified themselves as operators somehow?)*
+-   **Active Validator Bonds**
-        -   Value, Expiration, Validator link
+    -   Validator address
+        -   Current Balance
+    -   Terms (Principal, Maturity, APR)
+    -   Token Balance
+        -   Implied Value
     -   Trigger Withdrawal
-        -   Create New Validator Contract
+-   **Create New Validator Bond**
     -   Mirror of the official Ethereum deposit introduction
     -   Define terms, upload deposit.json, commit stake
-    -   NFT Balances
-        -   Value, Expiration, Validator link
-        -   Trigger Withdrawal
-        -   Burn for ETH

 ## 2. Ivory Bazaar - bond marketplace
 Facilitates transparent and educated transactions of Ivory Ink validator bonds and gives buyers an avenue to generate demand for the specific terms they desire by placing buy orders that Node Operators can fill directly.

+### Quality Rating
+A score derived from bond terms to sort and simplify bond selection by individuals or by Ivory Parade.
+-   **TODO: calculation**

 ### Web dApp
 -   **Order Book Visualizer**
-    -   Risk
+    -   Quality Rating
     -   Intrinsic Value
-    -   Historical Sale Price
-    -   Buy Validator Bonds
-        -   Fill existing sell orders
+    -   Buy existing sell order
-        -   Create new buy orders
-    -   Sell Validator Bonds
+        -   Simple swap
-        -   Fill existing buy orders
+    -   Sell to an existing buy order
+        -   Hook into Ivory Ink Deposit dApp and attempt to fill buy order in single transaction
+-   **Create new Buy Order**
+    -   Define either desired terms or a general quality rating
+    -   Limit precision of desired terms to encourage buy order bundling?
-        -   Create new sell orders
+-   **Create new Sell Order**
+    -   Hook into Ivory Ink Deposit dApp and create sell order in single transaction

 ## 3. Ivory Parade - tokenized fund